ping-payments/ping_python_sdk/doc/api_resources/payments_api/payout.md

 Gets a specific payout with a `payout_id`.

 You need to create a PaymentsApi object with a `tenant_id` as a parameter to access `get_payout()`.
 You can also send in an environment parameter if you wish to test your code towards a `sandbox` environment but the default value is `production`.
-The function itself requires a `payou_id` as a parameter.
+The function itself requires a `payout_id` as a parameter.
 If the `tenant_id` exists and has a payout with that `payout_id` then an object containing that payout will be returned.
 Otherwise an error object is returned.

 ```python
 def get_payout(payout_id)